zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

     });

 The **bannerImages** property is just a simple array of image URLs.
 Next we will make our custom binding.
-The best practice is to separate your custom Kendo extensions into a separate file, or multiple files if they become large.
+The best practice is to separate your custom Kendo UI extensions into a separate file, or multiple files if they become large.
 In this case, we put our custom binder in **Scripts\App\kendo-custom-bindings.js**.
 The basic layout for the custom binder is:

 	kendo.data.binders.rotateImages = kendo.data.Binder.extend({